sstadt/d20-character-tracker/README.md

  - Set up symlink script and store pre-commit hook in the repo: http://stackoverflow.com/questions/3462955/putting-git-hooks-into-repository/3464399#3464399

+### Design to do:

+ - wire the background color and opacity through the corner mixins into the svg generation mixins

 ### Setup

 Copy the following to config/local.js and fill in values: